redhat-marketplace/redhat-marketplace-operator/v2/README.md

 ## Description

-The Metrics Operator is used to meter workload usage on an Openshift cluster, and report it through Red Hat Marketplace.
+The IBM Metrics Operator is used to meter workload usage on an Openshift cluster, and report it through Red Hat Marketplace.

 Please visit [https://marketplace.redhat.com](https://marketplace.redhat.com) for more info.